Why is this important?

 Helpline: 0300 003 3601 (Monday-Friday 8.30am to 5.00pm, except Wednesdays, which are 10.00am to 5.00pm)

 The Criminal Injuries Compensation Agency in Northern Ireland

 34 Upper Queen Street

 Tel: 028 9024 9944

 Fax: 028 9024 6956

-You can get further information about applying for criminal injuries compensation from the Criminal Injures Compensation Authority at www.justice.gov.uk.
+In England and Wales, you can get further information about applying for criminal injuries compensation from the Criminal Injures Compensation Authority at www.justice.gov.uk.